A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - [Shelelu Andosana - Elven Ranger] Ranger 5
   - [Brodert Quink - Sage] Has the skill Thassilon Lore.
 Speaks Thassilonian and several other languages.
   - [Aldern Foxglove - Noble](http://www.pf2.easytool.es/tree/index.php?id=5645&name=noble) using the noble from the GMG
-  - [townsfolk](http://www.pf2.easytool.es/tree/index.php?id=5663&name=commoner) using the commoner or other appropriate low level NPC from the GMG
+  - [townsfolk](http://www.pf2.easytool.es/tree/index.php?id=5663&name=commoner) using the downtrodden, laborers, tradespeople, performers, publicans, foresters or other appropriate low level NPCs from the GMG

 ## Part 1: Festival and Fire (320xp, Party Level 1)